-This version of 3Di2STEP includes a number of processing steps that make the 3D output more useful for FEA simulators such as those from Ansys, SOLIDWORKS, Abaqus, COMSOL and others -- especially for simulation of multi-layer PCBs and vias.
+This version of 3Di2STEP includes a number of geometric processing steps that increase the usefulness of the 3D data for FEA simulators such as those from Altair, Ansys, SOLIDWORKS, Abaqus FEA by Dassault Systems, COMSOL and others -- particularly for simulation of multi-layer PCBs and vias.

 Our FEA users have offered many suggestions to make their lives easier and we've attempted to implement special data processing in order to meet their needs.